-The central mission of the Genomic Technologies Department is to develop and effectively apply genomic technologies to accelerate DOE users’ science.
-Our primary product continues to be robust sample management & library construction coupled to state-of-the-art high throughput DNA sequencing and analysis.
-In addition, our group has also diversified to explore new opportunities for technological access to our user services (including single cell genomics, epigenomics and DNA synthesis).
-Our group works closely with the Project Management Office which initiates and communicates projects with external and internal scientific users.
-The Genomic Technologies Department is divided into 5 Groups to effectively delegate activities among a complementary set of scientific managers and their associated staff.
+The central mission of the Genomic Technologies Department is to develop and effectively apply genomic technologies to accelerate DOE user science.
+Our primary product continues to be robust sample management and library construction coupled with state-of-the-art high throughput DNA sequencing and analysis.
+In addition, our group pursues Research & Development activities to support future user needs.
+Examples include developed platforms in nanopore sequencing, single cell genomics, transcriptomics, epigenomics, DNA synthesis, and metabolomics.
+The Genomic Technologies Department is divided into four groups to effectively delegate activities among a complementary set of scientific managers and their associated staff.

 1. Sequencing Technologies

 The key function of the Sequencing Technologies Group is to apply cutting edge molecular capabilities and state-of-the-art DNA sequencing to enable biological discovery by JGI and external DOE users.
 We actively engage in interactions with the Project Management Office to make our genomic capabilities efficiently and readily applicable for all of our user projects.
 We are also aggressively committed to continuous research & development efforts surrounding new sequencing technologies to stay competitive as well as facilitate innovative scientific methods to benefit the DOE research community.